-- · Preparation Skills,
+- Preparation Skills

-- · Presentation Skills,
+- Presentation Skills

-- Communication Skills.
+- Communication Skills

-- Knowledge of How to Set Themselves Apart,
+- Knowing How to Set Yourself Apart

-- · Interviewing Skills, and
+- Interviewing Skills

-- · Goal Setting Skills.
+- · Goal Setting Skills

-With the use of this guide, all participants will be challenged to reach their maximum potential.
+With the use of this guide, all students will be challenged to reach their maximum potential.
 This guide is flexible enough to encompass individual differences and individual goals.
-You'll be able to reinforce these goals with participants through the use of the provided lesson plans and continuous support from OYP.
+You'll be able to reinforce these goals with participants using the provided lesson plans and continuous support from OYP.

-For each outlined goal, we have provided a corresponding lesson plan for supervisors to use.
+For each outlined goal we have provided a corresponding lesson plan for supervisors to use.
 These lesson plans are aligned with the 29 daily lesson messages sent to youth each day.

-The overall goal of MBSYEP is to develop work-ready youth who will have the necessary skills to obtain unsubsidized employment.
+The overall goal of MBSYEP is to develop work ready youth who will have the necessary skills to obtain unsubsidized employment.